weisJ/swing-dsl/README.md

 # Swing DSL

+Note: This library is still in an early phase and the API may change drastically between versions.

 A standalone library port of the IntelliJ plugin api UI builder dsl.

 See https://plugins.jetbrains.com/docs/intellij/kotlin-ui-dsl.html for more information.